Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 The small .exe installer contains the base OBS Studio 32bit, 64bit, Intel® RealSense™ plugin, but does not contain the Browser Source plugin.

 NOTE: If using the .zip method for either the full or small install and installing to a non-standard program location (i.e. outside Program Files), you will need to add the security group ALL APPLICATION PACKAGES to have full control over the main OBS Studio directory and sub-directories.
-Certain features may not function properly without these security rights.
+Certain features may not function properly without these security rights (primarily, the ability to use game capture on UWP apps).

 ***